-3.3 C++ Binding
+3.2 C++ Binding

 An object-oriented wrapper for C++ is available for TET clients.
 It requires the tet.hpp header file which in turn includes tetlib.h.
+The template-driven TET interface supports different string types for passing data from and to TET.